-Training Plan Development (ISS) An applicant who meets all three stages of eligibility for CSSP will work with the CSSP case manager to develop a training plan (ISS).
-Once the ISS is developed, agreed upon and signed by the applicant and CSSP case manager, the applicant is considered enrolled and considered a Participant in CSSP.
-See section 6: Individual Service Strategy Development
+Stage Three - Career Plan Development: An applicant who meets the CSSP eligibility will work with the CSSP case manager to develop a Career Plan.Once the Career Plan is developed, agreed upon and signed by the applicant and CSSP case manager, the applicant is considered enrolled and a Participant in CSSP.
+See section 6: Career Plan

-Decisions.
+Decisions

 Any decision regarding eligibility, risk of termination from the program or final decisions to terminate must be in writing, must be sufficiently specific for the applicant or participant to understand why the decision is being made and delivered electronically or mailed to the applicant or participant.
 All such decisions will include a Notice of the right to appeal pursuant to Section 7.

 SECTION 4: HIGH COMPENSATION OCCUPATIONS WITH DEMAND FOR SKILLED LABOR

-Choosing industries and occupations.
+Choosing industries and occupations

 The education or training provided through CSSP must be for full-time employment with high compensation occupations with significant demand for skilled labor in Maine.
-The industries that meet these criteria are chosen by the following process:
+The industries that meet these criteria are chosen by the following process.

-Review of Statewide recommendations.
+Review of Statewide recommendations

 At least bi-annually, the Commissioner will review recommendations and labor market analysis from the Maine Department of Labor's Center for Workforce Research and Information (CWRI) listing high compensation occupations in significant demand in Maine, will seek a recommendation from the State Workforce Investment Board, and will approve a final list (hereinafter referred to as the "occupations list") bi-annually.
-Once approved, the list will be posted on the Maine Career Center website on the Competitive Skills Scholarship Page.
+Once approved, the list will be posted on the Maine Career Center website (www.myworksourcemaine.gov) on the Competitive Skills Scholarship Page.

-Regional and industry specific recommendations.
+Regional and industry specific recommendations

 If a regional organization, including a Local Workforce Investment Board established pursuant to the Workforce Innovation and Opportunity Act (WIOA), a business or business organization, industry partnership, an educational institution, a labor organization or similar group, perceives a demand for an occupation or occupations with high compensation in their region that are not included on the approved occupations list, they may petition the Commissioner by sending a letter of request with supporting evidence of high demand and high compensation to include them.

-Individual petition.
+Individual petition

 An applicant who seeks to pursue training or education for an occupation in Maine that is not on the occupations list, may petition by letter the Director of the Bureau of Employment Services for a determination that the education or training that they seek may be supported by CSSP.
 The petition will be granted if the applicant can demonstrate that the occupation offers high compensation and is in sufficient demand that the applicant is likely to find employment in the region(s) where they intend to seek work.
 To demonstrate demand, applicants must include documented evidence from at least one employer that the occupation being requested for inclusion on the approved occupations list is a high-wage, high demand occupation in Maine.

-Honoring educational commitments.
+Honoring educational commitments

 The removal of an occupation from a list applies only to those newly eligible for CSSP and does not apply to participants enrolled in CSSP before the occupation was removed.

 Informing Applicants and Participants.

-The Maine occupations list and a list of services provided by CSSP must be provided to every CSSP applicant or participant prior to the development of the ISS.
+The Maine occupations list and a list of services provided by CSSP must be provided to every CSSP applicant or participant prior to the development of the Career Plan.